I wrote this back in 2010 – and thought today was a good day to repost it.

 The experience of *those* cemeteries, many of them, filled with American, British, French and German war dead still haunts me today.

-The whole generation of European young were ground up between the teeth of two war machines who couldn’t find a way to stand down.
-People who refused to surrender.
+The whole generation of European young were ground up between the teeth of two war machines which couldn’t find a way to stand down.
+Because of people who refused to surrender.
 People who thought the answer to violence was more violence, and the winning strategy was to take the violence to a level that the enemy simply could not countenance.

 It would be a lovely thing to believe that such a thing couldn’t happen today.
 But only a fool would think such a thing.

 It seems to me that the Church has to do everything in its power to make sure though that it doesn’t.
 I’m not a pacifist per se, but I have a growing sympathy for their stance.
 Perhaps it’s time for me to get out my copies of Hauerwas’ and Yoder’s writing and spend some time with them again.

 Rene Girard suggests that the only way to break out of the cycle of violence, whether obvious or hidden, is to reorient our desires away from earthly things and toward Christ.
 It’s in the imitation of Christ and not each other that we have the best chance to fully enter into the Shaloam of the Kingdom of God.